Buy me a Cup of Aloha

 Step by Step Instructions

-I would let this mayonnaise sit on the counter (at room temperature and capped) for approximately 7 hours to ferment before putting it into the refrigerator.
+- Let sit approximately 7 hours to ferment before putting into the refrigerator.

 Tips for Your Homemade Mayonnaise Recipes